Bruce Wayne (1989 film series character): Joker and 20th anniversary of his parents' murder

 On the 20th anniversary of his parents' murder, Wayne leaves lunch with Vicki, and witnesses the Joker killing one of Grissom's associates.
-As Batman, he discovers that the Joker has poisoned various consumer products with his Smilex toxin.
+As Batman, he discovers that the Joker has poisoned various consumer products with his Smylex toxin.
 Wayne is informed by Alfred that he has a date with Vale at the Flugelheim Museum.
 Wayne states he has no plans to meet Vale that day, and realizes that the meeting was set up by the Joker.
 After a battle with the Joker's men, Batman and Vicki return to the Batcave, where he reveals his investigation of Joker's lethal chemicals to Vale, giving her an antidote to publish.
 Wayne nearly reveals to Vale that he is Batman, but they are interrupted by the Joker, who asks Wayne, "Have you ever danced with the devil by the pale moonlight?" before shooting the stunned billionaire, who survives because he is wearing body armor.
 When the Joker publicly challenges Batman to fight him during the anniversary gala, Wayne recognizes him as the mugger who killed his parents.
 On that same night, Alfred allows Vicki to enter the Batcave, thus revealing his employer's secret identity.

 At the anniversary parade, Batman intercepts the Joker's parade float, with which the Joker plans to kill thousands of people with his toxin, in his customized, bat-shaped aircraft.
 After Batman foils his plan, the Joker shoots down the plane, and Batman pursues him and Vale into the cathedral, eventually finding them at the top level.
 Batman confronts the Joker over killing his parents, and gets into brutal hand-to-hand combat with the villain.
 As the Joker tries to escape on a helicopter, Batman uses his grappling gun to tie one of the cathedral's gargoyles to the Joker's leg; when the gargoyle breaks free from its foundations, the Joker falls to his death.
 In the aftermath, Batman gives the Gotham City Police Department (GCPD) his own personalized signal as a way of contacting him for help.